-Ascend Leadership Academy will carry a fund balance average of 8% in our first five years of operation.
-The school's operational goal is to achieve a minimum cumulative fund balance of 90 days' cash on hand by the end of the first quarter of the fifth year.
+Ascend Leadership Academy will carry a fund balance average of 5% in our first five years of operation.
+The school's operational goal is to achieve a minimum cumulative fund balance of 90 days' cash on hand by the end of the first quarter of each of the first five years.
 The fund balance will be developed using careful consideration and planning for expenditures so that they do not exceed expected minimum revenues.
 ALA believes the allotted general fund balance amount will provide security while allocating the majority of funds to support student instruction.